 Kathryn took the envelope as she stared at him.
 "You're leaving?"
 When he just nodded, she turned away.
 "Leaving again, you mean…"

 Chakotay stepped back.
 "That's unfair and you know it."
 He sighed.
 "Just read the letter, Kathryn.
 I hope it explains everything.
 Read it and I'll be back later."
 Without another word, he walked down the steps and crossed the clearing.
 Kathryn watched him until he disappeared from sight.

 Having placed the roses in water, Kathryn sat on the porch to read the letter and card.
 She wanted to kick herself for how she'd acted with Chakotay.
 She was taking everything out on him and knew it wasn't fair.

 She forced her thoughts to the envelope in her hand and opened it.
 She shook her head in amazement at the card.
-It was one of the most beautiful cards she had ever seen.
+It was one of the most beautiful cards she'd ever seen.
 It was a hand painting of roses in delicate pastel shades which tumbled over each other for prominence, surrounded with lace, pearls and tiny ribbons nestling between the folds of lace.
 Tiny little arrows were also sewn into the lace.
 A scent filled her nostrils and she lifted the card to her nose and inhaled, finding the paper of the card scented.
-It was simply sighed ‘with love C’.
+It was simply sighed 'with love, C'.

 Finally Kathryn opened Chakotay's letter.

 Today is St. Valentine's Day.
 Did you know that?
 I hope it's fitting that my gifts culminate on this day for lovers.
 Am I being too forward?
 I hope not.

 First, I must ask your forgiveness.
 I broke my promise to you.
 I promised to always be by your side yet I left and I shall forever regret that.